andrewthegr8/Term-Project-ME-405/docs/source/main-program.rst

 as well as detailed documentation for ``main.py``.

 .. note::
-    For some of the tasks, the functionaility is bundled into a helper class, and the task does little more than run a method of one of the helper classes.
+    For some of the tasks, much of the functionality is bundled into a helper class, and the task does little more than run a method of one of the helper classes.

 Task List